 - 1. The formatting operation of storage devices - 2.
-Changing the current working directory of the storage device - 3.
-The display operation of the current working directory - 4.
-The display operation of information about a designated file or directory - 5.
-The deletion of a designated file in the file system - 6.
-The renaming operation of files - 7.
+The creation of sub-directories - 3.
+The deletion of sub-directory - 4.
+Changing the current working directory of the storage device - 5.
+The display operation of the current working directory - 6.
+The display operation of information about a designated file or directory - 7.
+The deletion of a designated file in the file system - 8.
+The renaming operation of files - 9.
 The copying operation of files